 The University of Wollongong offers Partner Share access to Australia’s fastest supercomputer, Gadi, as part of the National Computational Infrastructure (NCI) Collaboration Agreement.
 The UOW Partner Share serves as the university’s computational cluster.

 UOW researchers are also encouraged to apply for competitive time on NCI resources through the National Computational Merit Allocation Scheme (NCMAS).
 Researchers may use the UOW Partner Share to benchmark their code to strengthen NCMAS applications.
 The UOW HPC Steering Committee can provide feedback on applications before submission.

-- Requests for access are initially reviewed by the HPC Steering Committee Chair and the Research Services Office, and endorsed by the full HPC Steering Committee at meetings throughout the year.
+- Requests for access are initially reviewed by the HPC Steering Committee Chair and the Research Services Office

 Operational HPC support requests (e.g. queue issues, compilation failures, application/library installation requests etc.) are processed by our support partner, NCI.